HHS/meshrdf/predicates.md

 meshv:seeAlso | Reference to a specific Descriptor to which a user is referred by a "see related" cross-reference.
 DUI D000009 example: D034861 | ```SeeRelatedDescriptor/DescriptorUI``` meshv:thesaurusID | Name of a Thesaurus in which the term occurs, including NLM (=MeSH).
 Includes year.
 DUI D000009 example: NLM (1966) | ```ThesaurusID``` meshv:useInstead | Descriptor or Descriptor/Qualifier combination recommended in place of the prohibited combination.
-DUI D006321 examples: | ```ECOUT``` meshv:altLabel | Explain Me | Where Do I Come From? meshv:frequency | Number of citations indexed with the SCR in MEDLINE/PubMed.
+DUI D006321 examples: | ```ECOUT``` meshv:altLabel | Coming Soon... | Coming Soon... meshv:frequency | Number of citations indexed with the SCR in MEDLINE/PubMed.
 Automatically updated monthly.
-CUI C012211 example: 745 |```Frequency``` meshv:indexConsiderAlso | Explain Me | Where Do I Come From? meshv:mappedTo | Explain Me | Where Do I Come From? meshv:preferredMappedTo | Explain Me | Where Do I Come From? meshv:note | Free-text narrative giving information about the substance particularly its biological properties, but may include other information such as about the registryNumber. "structure" indicates that the structure of the chemical is given in the first Source.
+CUI C012211 example: 745 |```Frequency``` meshv:indexConsiderAlso | Coming Soon... | Coming Soon... meshv:mappedTo | Coming Soon... | Coming Soon... meshv:preferredMappedTo | Coming Soon... | Coming Soon... meshv:note | Free-text narrative giving information about the substance particularly its biological properties, but may include other information such as about the registryNumber. "structure" indicates that the structure of the chemical is given in the first Source.
 CUI C012211 example: growth inhibitor; RN given refers to ((L-Leu)-(S-(R*,S*)))-isomer; structure  |```Note``` meshv:source | Citation reference string in which the SCR concept was first found.
 Single occurrence if SCR record created since 1980; frequency reports total citations indexed with the term in MEDLINE/PubMed.
 Possible multiple occurrences if SCR record created prior to 1980; term not found on those citations in MEDLINE/PubMed.
 Number of multiple Source occurrences need to be added to Frequency count for grand total of citations to articles discussing the SCR.
 CUI C012211 example: Prog Biochem Pharmacol 11:24;1976 |```Source``` meshv:considerAlso | Free-text information that refers a user from a Descriptor to other terms which have related roots.
 DUI D006321 example: consider also terms at CARDI- and MYOCARDI- |```ConsiderAlso```